-This is an eigen solver parameter that can just be set to 5000 as a default.
-Syntax: "camp max iter {integer}".
+An eigen solver parameter that can just be set to 5000 as a default.
+Syntax: "camp_max_iter {integer}."

-3.3.10 Parameters for Temperature Matching Problems
+3.3.10 Parameters for Matching Temperature Matching

 The temperature matching problems ("type temperature_matching") require a number of extra parameters to define the temperatures to match and locations at which to match them.